-The use of scribes is an allowable accommodation for the paper-based 2019 Grades 3-8 English Language Arts Tests.
+The use of scribes is an allowable accommodation for the paper-based Grades 3-8 English Language Arts Tests.
 However, the Department encourages the use of a word processor (with the thesaurus application disabled) in place of a scribe.
 Most students have some experience with computers, and word processing allows the student more control over their environment, fosters independence, and is less labor intensive than using a scribe.
 If using a computer or word processor, be sure to delete the student's work after it has been printed.

-When administering the paper-based 2019 Grades 3-8 English Language Arts Tests, scribes must use the following procedures:
+When administering the paper-based Grades 3-8 English Language Arts Tests, scribes must use the following procedures:

-- When "use of a scribe" is indicated as a testing accommodation on an IEP/504 Plan, the student may dictate responses directly to the scribe or into a recording device which may be played back by a scribe for transcription.
-If a recording device is recommended to implement this testing accommodation, this should be indicated accordingly as an implementation specification on the student's IEP/504 Plan. - Scribes must record word-for-word what the student dictates or records.
+- When "use of a scribe" is indicated as a testing accommodation on an IEP or 504 Plan, the student may dictate responses directly to the scribe or into a recording device which may be played back by a scribe for transcription.
+If a recording device is recommended to implement this testing accommodation, this should be indicated accordingly as an implementation specification in the student's IEP or 504 Plan. - Scribes must record word-for-word what the student dictates or records.
 Scribes may capitalize the first letter of each sentence and provide punctuation at the end of a sentence.
 Scribes must leave out additional punctuation (e.g., commas or quotation marks) and capitalization of proper nouns unless directed by the student.
+Students do not have to spell words aloud while dictating to a scribe.

-- A word processor may be used by a scribe to type a student's dictation, and scribes should write/ type a student's dictation on every other line. - When the student's dictation is complete, the scribe shows the student the written response and asks them to indicate where capitalization of proper nouns, additional punctuation, and paragraphing should be used. - The student reads the completed dictation/transcription and indicates if there are any further changes to be scribed on the skipped lines. - The scribe must then transfer the student's completed response into the printed test booklet, and staple the student's dictation to the booklet.
-If the student is participating in computer-based testing, the student's transcribed response would need to be entered by the scribe into the NexteraTM Test Delivery System to submit.
+- A word processor may be used by a scribe to type a student's dictation, and scribes should write/ type a student's dictation on every other line. - When the student's dictation is complete, the scribe shows the student the written response and asks them to indicate where capitalization of proper nouns, additional punctuation, and paragraphing should be used. - The student reads the completed dictation/transcription and indicates if there are any further changes to be scribed on the skipped lines. - For PBT, the scribe must then transfer the student's completed response into the printed test booklet exactly as dictated or recorded, and should attach the lined paper with the student's dictation to the back of the printed test booklet, preferably by stapling, to ensure against the student's response being lost. - For CBT, the student's transcribed response would need to be entered by the scribe into the corresponding answer boxes in the NexteraTM Test Delivery System for submission.

-Accommodations Specific to the 2019 Grades 3-8 Mathematics Tests
+Accommodations Specific to the Grades 3-8 Mathematics Tests